david-ac1/Sans-Capote/README.md

 - "I had unprotected sex, what should I do?"
 - "How do I talk to someone about STI testing?"
 - "I'm worried about stigma at the clinic"
+- "Are there judgement-free services near me?"

+### Community Features to Test
+- Submit a rating for any service (friendliness, privacy, wait time)
+- Mark services as "judgement-free"
+- Add comments about your experience
+- View aggregate community ratings (4.2/5, 87% judgement-free, etc.)
+- Filter services by minimum rating threshold

 ---